kavishkagihan/checkstat/README.md

 `sudo echo "PATH=$PATH:/path/to/the/script" >> ~/.bashrc`

 # Usage
 You can get the help menu with   `./checkstat.py -h `

 ![image](https://user-images.githubusercontent.com/85458014/123798585-d7cbf100-d8d6-11eb-82f7-3e90a427b204.png)

 The most simple usage would be to get the responses of a given domain list.
-By default this will read from stdin, but you can specify a file if you want.
+By default this will read from stdin, but you can specify a file if you want with `-f` option.

 `./checkstat.py -f url_list`